 Tramspotting in Oslo

-In the latest blog-entry from the WAIT-project, Marry-Anne Karlsen writes about how irregularized migrants' sense of waiting is produced, where it comes from, and how it is lived by following Ruth, an irregularized migrant in Oslo.
+In the latest blog entry from the WAIT project, Marry-Anne Karlsen writes about how irregularized migrants' sense of waiting is produced.

 Ruth and I are sitting at the tram stop, occupying the only seat.
 The stop is quite crowded, and more people are constantly coming.
 It is rush hour, and the tram is almost 20 minutes late due to traffic congestion.
 When it finally arrives, it is already quite full.
 Unlike the other people at the stop, we do not try to squeeze in.
 Two minutes later a new tram arrives, half full, but we are not boarding.
 As soon as it drives of, a third tram arrives, this time it is empty.
 Ruth and I share a laugh of all the people that squeezed into the first tram who could have had a seat if they had the patient to wait a few minutes.
 However, Ruth and I are not going anywhere.
 We stay at the stop, watching later the three trams pass by again on their return trip, with similar pace, the first one full, the second half full and the third empty.